tulivu/ValheimMods/src/FearMe/Package/README.md

 1. Install BepInExPack Valheim https://thunderstore.io/c/valheim/p/denikson/BepInExPack_Valheim/
 2. Install Jotunn https://thunderstore.io/c/valheim/p/ValheimModding/Jotunn/
-3. Extract the archive into your Bepinex\plugins folder.
+3. Extract this archive into your Bepinex\plugins folder.

 ## Compatibility

-Not tested with other mods, or multiplayer.
+- Primarily modifies the monsters' AI, so possibly incompatible with other similar mods.
+- Only the base monsters and gear are configured.
+Anything custom should be ignored.

 ## Source